India – Waste Solutions for a Circular Economy

 Approach to Transformational Change: The project, “India – Waste Solutions for a Circular Economy” aims to achieve a low-carbon transformation of the Indian waste sector by scaling up and de-risking investments and strengthening the regulatory framework, thus ensuring uptake of the Reduce, Reuse, Recycle concept and leveraging the strengths of the informal recycling sector.
 In addition, the project facilitates the implementation of extended producer responsibility (EPR) through platforms for the coordinated engagement of various stakeholders.

-The project is implemented in five model cities: Bengaluru, Coimbatore, Tiruchirappalli, Varanasi and Goa (state), and potentially two additional cities creating model Source Segregation Systems for MSW, setting up semi-mechanized MRFs and upscaling existing recycling facilities.
+The project is implemented in five model cities: Bengaluru, Patna, Tiruchirappalli, Varanasi and Goa (state), and potentially two additional cities creating model Source Segregation Systems for MSW, setting up semi-mechanized MRFs and upscaling existing recycling facilities.
 Organic waste treatment is planned to be addressed too either through constructing new plants or by updating the existing composting facilities.

 The project consists of two financial mechanisms – a Grant Funding Mechanism (GFM) and a Risk Sharing Facility (RSF).
 The purpose of GFM and RSF is to increase availability of capital for capital investments (CAPEX) and working capital (OPEX) requirements of large and/or small waste management companies.
 The RSF will provide partial loan guarantees for MSWM projects reducing collateral requirement and increasing confidence of financial institutions in lending to MSWM projects.
 GFM in turn will help to address the need in a viability gap funding for MSWM projects in India.
 Grants are to be disbursed annually being capped at 30% of the CAPEX or INR 63 per tonne of waste processed.